 Shipping options range from overnight to 3 days or more.
-One good thing is that the customer service team would send you an email when your KS steaks are delivered.
+One good thing is that the customer service team will send you an email when your KS steaks are delivered.

 For people who plan on being away during the day, all steak orders ship as "driver release," which means no signature is required once received.

 So, everything gets dropped at the provided address without you needing to be there.
 Thank goodness.
-This can also come in handy if you are sending a Kansas City strip steak, filets, or other KC steaks as gifts.
+This can also come in handy if you are sending Kansas City Steaks as gifts.

 Unboxing & Defrosting

 All of the steaks and other meat are shipped frozen.
 If you plan on making your meat on the day you receive it, you need to better make sure that you thaw it to room temperature, and then follow the provided cooking instructions.
 If you are not using the items for a little meal that day, you will need to throw the steak or any piece into the freezer for storage.

 We felt that their steak was simply an average choice insofar as cooked meat was concerned.
 The one thing we expect when we order meat from a business like Kansas City Steak Company is for the cuts to be flavorful and tender.
 We tried the Kansas City strip steak, tenderloin, and prime rib, and we found them to lack flavor and marbling.
 They were also slightly dry.

 We had to add extra beef broth and seasoning to keep them juicy as we cooked.
 We made the strip steaks for a holiday dinner along with other ingredients like twice-baked potatoes, and others who attended also noticed that the flavor just wasn't up to what we wanted it to be.
 Maybe we should have used a smoker box?

 Kansas City Steaks Reviews